 The BBC does not offer an internal review when the information requested is not covered by the Act.
 If you disagree with our decision you can appeal to the Information Commissioner.
-Contact details are: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF telephone 01625 545 700. http://www.ico.gov.uk
+The contact details are: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow SK9 5AF.
+Tel: 0303 123 1113 (local rate) or 01625 545 745 (national rate) or see https://ww.ico.org.uk/.